 If the Commissioner grants an exemption, the exemption cannot last for a period greater than three years.
 Conditions can be attached, and the exemption can be extended if the Commissioner approves the renewal application (ss56–57).

 A list of granted exemptions appears on the Office of the Anti-Discrimination Commissioner’s website.

 If the applicant breaks any conditions, the Commissioner can withdraw the exemption (s57(2)).
-Anyone can apply to the Anti-Discrimination Tribunal for review of a grant, refusal or renewal of an exemption, or imposition of conditions, within 28 days of a notice appearing in the Government Gazette.
-Information on the Anti-Discrimination Tribunal is available online.
+Anyone can apply to the Anti-Discrimination Stream of the Tasmanian Civil and Administrative Tribunal for review of a grant, refusal or renewal of an exemption, or imposition of conditions, within 28 days of a notice appearing in the Government Gazette.
+Information on the Tribunal is available online.

 Upon receipt of any application for an exemption, the Anti-Discrimination Commissioner publishes a notice in the Government Gazette, The Mercury, The Examiner and The Advocate advising that an application has been made, the name of the person who has made it, and the nature and basis of the application.
 Submissions in support or against must be made in writing to the Commissioner within 14 days of the date of publication of the notice.
 Submissions will be considered by the Commissioner in granting, refusing, etc. an application for exemption.
 They may be referred to in the reasons and will be listed in the document granting or refusing the exemption.
 Notice of exemption/refusal is published in the Gazette.

 There is no cost associated with applying for an exemption.